 I will not bore you with the details of a MEC.
 All you have to know, is to make sure that your insurance company has an automated MEC trigger that will notify you ahead of time when a policy is about to become a Modified Endowment Contract so that you will increase the death benefit or decrease the cash value.

-6. Your Heirs Are Guaranteed A Death Benefit
+6. Your Beneficiaries Are Guaranteed A Death Benefit

 Unlike a term life insurance policy where there is a term limit of 10, 20, 30 or 35 years or an age limit, the IUL policy doesn’t have a term limit.